Small eigenvalues of hyperbolic surfaces with many cusps: Analytic Preliminaries

 \subsection{Selberg's trace formula}

-We recall Selberg's trace formula for a non-compact finite-area hyperbolic surfaces which can for example be found in \cite[Theorem 10.2]{Iw2021}. \begin{thm} Let $X$ be a complete and oriented hyperbolic surface with genus $g$ and $n$ cusps.
+We recall Selberg's trace formula for a non-compact finite-area hyperbolic surface which can for example be found in \cite[Theorem 10.2]{Iw2021}. \begin{thm} Let $X$ be a complete and oriented hyperbolic surface with genus $g$ and $n$ cusps.
 Let

-denote the discrete spectrum of the (positive) Laplacian on $X$ and for $j\geq0$, define
+denote the discrete spectrum of the (positive) Laplacian on $X$ and for $j\geqslant0$, define